-Are you any good at self-care?
+Are you any good at taking self-care actions?
 I am simply awful.
 I truly think that hanging out at the barn cleaning a stall is taking time for me.
 But guess what?
 It is not!

 What is self-care?